 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others learn ways to manage the late effects that may happen a long time after treatment.

 Insurance and the costs of clinical trials change depending upon location and by study.
-Some of the expenses from participating in the clinical trial are reimbursed in several programs.
+Several programs reimburse some of the expenses from participating in the clinical trials.